rkdarst/scicomp/tut/debugging/debugging.rst

     import pdb ; pdb.set_trace()

   Then pdb will start exactly from that point.
+Type ``cont`` to resume execution.